iinasofia/transcriptomics-R/README.md

 #This is where the actual analysis begins, above is QC/cleanup
 #change timepoint
-# Barplot of library sizes
+# Barplot of library sizes -- this will create a barplot of library sizes (i.e. how big the reads are)
 png("3-QC/Barplot of library sizes.png", width = 90, height = 30, units = 'cm', res = 300)
 col <- as.numeric(y$sample$timepoint)
 dt <- colSums((y$counts)*1e-6)